The 50 Most Violent Cities In The World

-Murder is more common in Latin America than any other part of the world.

-That’s the most striking takeaway from a ranking of the most violent cities compiled earlier this year by Mexico’s Citizens’ Council for Public Security and Criminal Justice.
-The ranking doesn’t count deaths in war zones or cities with unavailable data.
+There is a brand new ranking of the world’s most violent cities from Mexico’s Citizens’ Council for Public Security and Criminal Justice.

-Thirty four of the fifty worst cities were located in the region, including repeat murder capital of the world — San Pedro Sula, Honurusa — which saw 187 homicides per 100,000 inhabitants in 2013 and is getting steadily worse.
-A full o

 Drug trafficking, gang wars, political instability, corruption, and poverty combine to cause the region’s elevated violence.